AIinFinance/Project2-Continuous-Control/README.md

 ### Instructions

-In order to train an agent, open `Reacher.ipynb` on Jupyter Notebook and run the code by pressing Shift+Enter or clicking Run button.
+In order to train an agent, open `Continuous_Control.ipynb` on Jupyter Notebook and run the code by pressing Shift+Enter or clicking Run button.